legioner0/dreamscreen-btle/README.md

 via Bluetooth Low Energy from Python.
 At present it runs on Linux only; I've mostly developed it using a Raspberry Pi, but it will also run on x86 Debian Linux.

-The code is developed and tested on Python 3.4 only.
+The code is tested on Python 2.7 and 3.4; it should also work on 3.3.

 The code is based on official DreamScreen BLE commands documentation (http://dreamscreen.boards.net/thread/22/dreamscreen-ble-command-set) and answers of
 DreamScreen developers (thanks, Kyle).